-Mississippi storm: Damage, injuries reported in Hattiesburg area
+Mississippi storm: At least 4 dead; damage reported in Hattiesburg area

 "Officials working to ensure students are safe.
 Some students reporting minor injuries.
 Damage to dorms, Tatum Court, Thomas Hall," the university said on Twitter.

+The university tweeted that the Hattiesburg campus is closed until further notice: "Students are being escorted from campus.
+Arrangements will be made for students who cannot go home."

+Windows were blown out and roofs of buildings peeled back at the Hattiesburg Salvation Army, WDAM reported.

-WDAM reporters and editors posted to Twitter pictures of severe damage in Hattiesburg and the adjacent city of Petal, a community of about 10,400 people.
+WDAM reporters and editors posted to Twitter pictures of severe damage in Hattiesburg and in Petal, an adjacent city of about 10,400 people.

 Parts of an AT&T store and a loan shop collapsed at a shopping center in Petal, one of the images showed.